tsmatz/azureml-tutorial/Readme.md

 Create new "Machine Learning services workspace" using [Azure Portal](https://portal.azure.com/)

-## 3. Make sure to install ACI provider in your Azure subscription
+## 3. Make Sure to Install ACI Provider in Your Azure Subscription

 - Login to Azure using CLI